jasper-zanjani/notes/docs/Cloud.md

 - **Continuous** webjobs default to running on all instances of the linked web app (although it can be configured to run on only one)
 - **Triggered** webjobs run only when triggered or on a schedule and on only a single instance of the linked web app selected by Azure.

-[Project Bicep]: #bicep 'Azure domain-specific language and CLI utility that can generate ARM templates'
-[App Engine]: #app-engine 'GCP PaaS offering'
+[App Engine]: #app-engine 'App Engine is a GCP PaaS offering'
+[App Service]: #app-service 'Azure App Service is an Azure PaaS offering for hosting websites.'
 [Athena]: #athena "AWS service that allows SQL queries to be run against data stored in a S3 bucket"
+[AKS]: #aks "Azure Kubernetes Service is Azure's managed Kubernetes offering."
 [Azure Automation]: https://azure.microsoft.com/en-us/services/automation/ "cloud-based configuration management"
 [Azure Container Instances]: #azure-container-instances "Simpler way of deploying containers in Azure than Azure Kubernetes Service, where containers are deployed into container groups that share the same lifecycle"
 [Azure Key Vault]: https://azure.microsoft.com/en-us/services/key-vault/  "helps safeguard cryptographic keys and secrets used by cloud applications and services"
+[Bigquery]: #bigquery 'Petabyte-scale analytics database service for data warehousing'
 [BigTable]: #bigtable 'GCP realtime database used for Big Data'
-[Bigquery]: #bigquery 'Petabyte-scale analytics database service for data warehousing'
+[cbt]: #cbt 'Command-line interface for performing several different operations on Cloud Bigtable'
 [Cloud AutoML]: #cloud-automl 'GCP service that allows developers without machine learning experience to develop machine learning models'
 [Cloud Functions]: #cloud-functions 'GCP serverless compute offering'
 [Cloud Inference API]: # 'GCP service for computing correlations over time-series data'
-[Cloud Machine Learning Engine]: #cloud-machine-learning-engine 'Cloud Machine Learning Engine&#10;Platform for building and deploying scalable machine learning systems to production&#10;Sullivan, Dan. _Official Google Cloud Certified Associate Cloud Engineer Study Guide_: 31'
+[Cloud Machine Learning Engine]: #cloud-machine-learning-engine 'Cloud Machine Learning Engine Platform for building and deploying scalable machine learning systems to production'
 [Cloud Natural Language Processing]: #cloud-natural-language-processing 'Tool for analyzing human languages and extracting information from text'
-[Cloud Run]: #cloud-run 'Google Cloud Run&#10;Fully managed compute environment that facilitates container deployment'
+[Cloud Run]: #cloud-run 'Google Cloud Run Fully managed compute environment that facilitates container deployment'
 [Cloud Vision]: #cloud-vision 'Image analysis platform for annotating images with metadata, extracting text, or filtering content'
-[CloudFormation]: #cloudformation 'CloudFormation&#10;gives developers and systems administrators an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion'
+[CloudFormation]: #cloudformation 'CloudFormation gives developers and systems administrators an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion'
+[CodeBuild]: #codebuild 'CodeBuild is an AWS managed build service'
+[CodeCommit]: #codecommit 'CodeCommit is the AWS private git repo service.'
+[CodeDeploy]: #codedeploy 'CodeDeploy is an AWS service for automatically deploying applications to AWS compute resources or on-prem servers.'
+[CodePipeline]: #codepipeline 'CodePipeline is an AWS service for orchestrating and automating every stage of software development.'
 [CosmosDB]: #cosmosdb 'Azure NoSQL database service optimized for mobile and web applications that offers graph, document, and key-value APIs'
-[Dataprep]: # 'Cloud Dataprep&#10;Service that allows analysts to explore and prepare data for analysis&#10;Sullivan, Dan. _Official Google Cloud Certified Associate Cloud Engineer Study Guide_: 30'
+[Dataprep]: # 'Cloud Dataprep Service that allows analysts to explore and prepare data for analysis'
-[EC2]: #iaas 'Elastic Compute Cloud (EC2)&#10;makes virtual machines available in AWS and provides a managed environment for Docker containers'
+[EC2]: #iaas 'Elastic Compute Cloud (EC2) makes virtual machines available in AWS and provides a managed environment for Docker containers'
+[ECS]: #ecs "Elastic Container Service"
+[EKS]: #eks "Elastic Container Service for Kubernetes"
-[Firestore]: #firestore 'Firestore&#10;GCP NoSQL document database service offering high performance and automatic horizontal scaling intended for serverless mobile and web application development with Cloud App Engine'
+[Firestore]: #firestore 'Firestore GCP NoSQL document database service offering high performance and automatic horizontal scaling intended for serverless mobile and web application development with Cloud App Engine'
-[GKE]: # 'Google Kubernetes Engine (GKE)&#10;allows users to easily run containerized applications on a cluster of servers&#10;Sullivan, Dan. _Official Google Cloud Certified Associate Cloud Engineer Study Guide_: 19'
+[GKE]: # 'Google Kubernetes Engine (GKE) allows users to easily run containerized applications on a cluster of servers'
-[Google Cloud Functions]: # 'Cloud Functions&#10;lightweight computing option well-suited to event-driven processing&#10;Sullivan, Dan. _Official Google Cloud Certified Associate Cloud Engineer Study Guide_: 20'
+[Google Cloud Functions]: # 'Cloud Functions lightweight computing option well-suited to event-driven processing'
-[Google Compute Engine]: # 'Compute Engine&#10;allows users to create VMs, attach persistent storage to them, and make use of other GCP services like Cloud Storage&#10;Sullivan, Dan. _Official Google Cloud Certified Associate Cloud Engineer Study Guide_: 17'
+[Google Compute Engine]: # 'Compute Engine allows users to create VMs, attach persistent storage to them, and make use of other GCP services like Cloud Storage'
-[Kubeflow]: #kubeflow 'Kubeflow&#10;'
+[Kubeflow]: #kubeflow 'Kubeflow '
 [Lambda]: #serverless 'AWS serverless compute offering'
+[Lightsail]: #lightsail "Amazon Lightsail offers blueprints that will automatically provision all compute, storage, database, and network resources needed for a deployment after specifying a desired monthly cost."
+[Microsoft Azure Linux agent]: #waagent '...'
+[Neptune]: #neptune "Neptune is an AWS graph database"
+[Project Bicep]: #bicep 'Azure domain-specific language and CLI utility that can generate ARM templates'
-[Redshift]: # 'Redshift&#10;fast, fully managed petabyte-scale data warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools'
+[Redshift]: # 'Redshift fast, fully managed petabyte-scale data warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools'
-[Rekognition]: #rekognition 'Rekognition&#10;AWS deep learning-based image recognition service'
+[Rekognition]: #rekognition 'Rekognition AWS deep learning-based image recognition service'
-[Spanner]: #spanner 'Spanner&#10;GCP managed scaleable database service'
+[Spanner]: #spanner 'Spanner GCP managed scaleable database service'
+[SQS]: #simple-queue-service "Simple Queue Service (SQS) is an AWS service that can broker messages between components of highly decoupled applications."
 [Stackdriver]: #monitoring 'GCP monitoring service that collects and integrates metrics, logs, and event data from applications and infrastructure'
 [Trace]: #monitoring 'Distributed tracing service that captures latency data about an application to help identify performance problem areas'
-[cbt]: #cbt 'Command-line interface for performing several different operations on Cloud Bigtable'

 [VMSnapshot]: #vmsnapshot '...'
 [Volume Shadow Copy]: #volume-shadow-copy '...'
-[Microsoft Azure Linux agent]: #waagent '...'

-[CodeCommit]: #codecommit '...'
-[CodeBuild]: #codebuild '...'
-[CodeDeploy]: #codedeploy '...'
-[CodePipeline]: #codepipeline '...'
+[Elastic Beanstalk]: #elastic-beanstalk "AWS Elastic Beanstalk is a PaaS offering."

+[ACI]: #container-instances "Azure Container Instances (ACI) is a PaaS service that facilitates deployment of individual containers."
+[Dataflow]: #dataflow "Cloud Dataflow is a GCP streaming data framework for defining batch and stream processing pipelines."
+[Dataproc]: #dataproc "Cloud Dataproc is a managed Hadoop and Spark service offered by GCP."